gabrielsaviank/AlleTrack/README.md

 _Navigate to the Directory and use the command npm run dev on the terminal_

 * Second Step
-_Navigate to where you extracted the Ngrok File and use the command ngrok http: <the port that you selected on the backend> in this case I used the 3000_
+_Navigate to where you extracted the Ngrok File and use the command ./ngrok http: <the port that you selected on the backend> in this case I used the 3000 always have to change the axiox base URL_

 * Third Step
 _Copy the forwarding port name that ngrok provided to you_